carlosbrando/rails21-book/text/01_ActiveRecord/06_eager_loading.markdown

 Exactly one long SQL query with **joins** between tables **authors**, **posts** and **comments**.
 We call this **cartesian product**.

-This type of query is not always good performance wise, so it was changed for Rails 2.1.
+This type of query is not always good performance-wise, so it was changed for Rails 2.1.
 The same query for **Author** class now uses a different approach to retrieve information from all three tables.
 Instead of using one SQL query with all three tables, Rails now uses three different queries - one for each table - which are shorter queries than the former that used to be generated.
 The result can be seen in the log after executing the previous ruby on rails code:

 	SELECT * FROM "authors"
 	SELECT posts.* FROM "posts" WHERE (posts.author_id IN (1))